switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-ubuntu-20-04-lts.md

 The home of "OpenStreetMap Carto" on the web is <https://github.com/gravitystorm/openstreetmap-carto/>{: target=_blank} and it has it's own installation instructions at <https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md>{: target=_blank} although we'll cover everything that needs to be done here.

-Here we're assuming that we're storing the stylesheet details in a directory below `src` below the home directory of the `renderaccount` user (or whichever other one you are using)
+Here we're assuming that we're storing the stylesheet details in a directory below `~/src` below the home directory of the `renderaccount` user (or whichever other one you are using)

 ```sh
 cd ~/src